MBA Master of Business Administration (Executive) MBA

 You will need:

 - at least three years' work experience with managerial responsibilities.

-If you do not have a first degree, certain professional qualifications combined with managerial experience may be sufficient.
+If you do not have an honours degree, professional qualifications combined with managerial experience may be sufficient, so please give full details in your application.

 Your personal statement should include detailed responses to the questions listed below:

 - Why have you decided to undertake an MBA at this point in your career?
 (150 words maximum)

 - Why have you chosen to study an MBA at UWE Bristol?
 (150 words maximum)

 - What knowledge, personal qualities and skills would you bring to this course?
 (150 words maximum)